particle-iot/docs/src/content/getting-started/cloud/device-claiming.md

 From setup.particle.io you can activate a SIM:

-- In a device with a built-in SIM (Boron, B Series SoM, E Series, Tracker, Electron LTE) from its serial number.
+- In a device with a built-in SIM (Boron, B-Series SoM, E-Series, Tracker, Electron LTE) from its serial number.
 - A Particle SIM card for use in an Electron 2G/3G from the ICCID on the plastic SIM card.

 ### Product SIM activation